knthgrb/Automated-Dirt-Detection-and-Removal-for-Solar-Panel-with-SMS-Notification-System/README.md

-# Automated Solar Panel Cleaning System with Dirt Detection and SMS Notifications
+# Automated Dirt Detection and Removal for Solar Panel with SMS Notification System

 ## Components: